 Considering Resale Value

 One thing that nearly every passenger vehicle does well is depreciate (go down in value).
 The first hundred feet you drive that newly bought car―when you maneuver it off the dealer's lot―you'll shave literally thousands of dollars off its resale value.
-In fact, in the first four years a car can lose 60 percent of its value on average, according to LendingTree.

 What Affects the Value